mapprotocol/docs/develop/mos/mcs/how-it-works.md

 ## Glossary

-### mos relay
+### MOS relay

-MOS Relay is the main contract on MAPO, which is mainly responsible for handling everything on MAPO.
+MOS relay is the main contract on MAP Relay Chain, which is mainly responsible for handling everything on MAP Relay Chain.
 Its main functions are as follows:
 - Handle users' cross-chain transfers

 - Handle the cross-chain transfer of the Maintainer